themesberg/flowbite/content/components/breadcrumb.md

 ---
 layout: home
 title: Breadcrumb
-description: Show the location of the current page in a hierarchical structure using the breadcrumb components
+description: Show the location of the current page in a hierarchical structure using the Tailwind CSS breadcrumb components
 group: components
 toc: true
 ---

-## Default
+## Default example

-Group a series of buttons together on a single line or stack them in a vertical column.
+Use the following breadcrumb example to show the hierarchical structure of pages.

 {{< example >}}
 <nav class="flex" aria-label="Breadcrumb">